 Building Competitive Advantage with Domain Authority

 Domain authority is considered average between 40 and 50, good between 50 and 60, and excellent above 60.
 ‘Good’ DA score depends on the competition level of the industry.
 However, a ‘good’ DA really comes down to how your competitors are performing.
-In our research, UK convenience stores saw their domain authorities range from an excellent score of 63 to a reasonable score of 43, from McColl’s.
-Though a score of 43 is still a strong achievement, McColl’s should focus on building a stronger backlink profile to compete with those at the higher end of this scale.
+We've seen very little change in DA scores throughout our reports on convenience stores, with Nisa recording the top score of 64 and McColl's scoring the lowest score of 45.
+Though 45 is a respectable score, McColl's should review their digital PR strategy to push themselves into the 'good' score bracket, and catch up with competitors.

 Organic Performance – Mobile & Desktop

 A strong organic performance is strategically important as it ensures your site ranks above competitors for key, transactional keywords.
 When 93% of your customers won’t go past the first page of Google, your absence or lack of targeting for essential keywords will cost you conversions.
 Due to the cost-of-living crisis, we're seeing that many potential customers across a number of sectors are either cutting back on expendable items, or opting for cheaper alternatives.
 Convenience stores may be feeling the impact of this, as their potential customers may be taking greater care to do larger shops at cheaper supermarkets, as opposed to picking up items as needed.